paveljurca/notes/bits-0.md

 ## Dropbox as a backup

-The service is free up to 2GB so given that my most important things are just regular txt files I'm more than backed.
+The service is free up to 2GB so given that my most important stuff is just text files, I'm more than backed.

+So you update a file, it updates on Dropbox.
+You (accidentally) delete a file, it *stays* on Dropbox!
+This is what I would call *the* bonus ;)

 First install [Dropbox](https://www.dropbox.com/install?os=lnx),
 second make a [Cron file](http://tldp.org/LDP/lame/LAME/linux-admin-made-easy/using-cron.html).